raspberrypilearning/puzzle-room/en/step_7.md

 ## Upgrade your project

-If you have time you can upgrade your project.
+If you have time, you can upgrade your project.

 Here are some ideas you could try:
 - Add in extra sprites to provide more puzzles
 - Edit the backdrop and turn areas into new sprites
-- Add an extra challenge, by making the player have to complete all the challenges in a set time.
+- Add an extra challenge, by making the player complete all the challenges in a set time

 [Here](images/lever.png){:target='_blank'} is a new image that you might like to try using as a sprite, and a [new backdrop](images/upgrade-backdrop.png){:target='_blank'} to go with it.
 Both are used in the project shown below.